KP1709/DrawingPromptGenerator/README.md

  - Netlify and Supabase integration - https://www.netlify.com/integrations/supabase/
  - Hiding API keys using Netlify - https://www.youtube.com/watch?v=m2Dr4L_Ab14
  - Hiding API keys in Vite - https://devzibah.hashnode.dev/using-a-dotenv-file-to-store-and-use-api-keys-in-a-vite-built-react-app

-## 🛠️ Features
-- Accessibility integrated into the 'generate new prompt' (dice) button using aria-label.
-- The prompt word and images are retrieved from the database.
-- Images shown are set to be landscape only.
-- The photographer's image is displayed on the card with alt text added to the image.
-- Users can view the photographer's Pexel account.
-- The API keys are hidden correctly using the .env file and added to the .gitignore file.

 ## ➕ Potential features to add
 - Swapping between different themes (e.g. Landscapes, objects, Halloween).